 Staying Close, Staying Involved

 We encourage parents to spend as much time as possible with their baby during their stay in the SCN.
 Overnight accommodations in the Family Birth Place are available (space permitting) for parents who choose to stay.
-For breastfeeding moms, we provide an electric breast pump for times when a baby is unable to nurse or the mother is not in the hospital.
+For breastfeeding moms, we provide an electric breast pump for times when a baby is unable to nurse.

 Skin to Skin Care